 More Dr. Sinatra Advice on Diet and Blood Pressure

 Which specific foods can help lower blood pressure?
 Discover the foods that will improve your blood pressure reading the most.

-Does excess sugar cause high blood pressure?
+Does excess sugar cause high blood pressure levels?
 Get the details on how a high-sugar diet can raise your blood pressure reading.